Finding yourself means fearlessly accepting yourself for exactly who you are.

-Allen is a recording artist, musician and multi instrumentalist, playing the mandolin, violin, guitar, piano as well as background vocalist in her own projects and with other artists globally.
-She has worked alongside artists such as The Killers, Stevie Wonder, Bruce Springsteen, Lindsey Buckingham of Fleetwood Mac, Mickey Guyton, Jimmie Allen, Morgan Wallen, Lainey Wilson, Riley Green, Blanco Brown, Jordan Davis, Mitchell Tenpenny and many more.
+Allen in her own right is a recording artist, songwriter, musician and multi instrumentalist, playing the mandolin, violin, viola, guitar and piano as well as singing background vocals in her own projects and with other artists globally.
+She has worked alongside artists such as The Killers, Stevie Wonder, Bruce Springsteen, Lindsey Buckingham of Fleetwood Mac, Mickey Guyton, Jimmie Allen, Morgan Wallen, Lainey Wilson, Ashland Craft, Brooke Eden, Riley Green, Blanco Brown, Jordan Davis and many more.
 In 2021, Ashland Craft recorded one of Allen’s songs, “Day by Day”, cowritten by Corey Grogan-Wagar- which debuted on Crafts’ album “Traveling Kind”.
 Allen was also a background singer and also played viola, violin and mandolin on the master recording before its release with Big Loud Records.

 In her own original projects, Tori has found success opening for acts such as Jake Owen, Paula Nelson, Dillon Carmichael, Cole Swindell, Dierks Bentley, Randy Houser and countless others.
 Prior to accepting her current touring gig with The Killers, Allen was a house band member for the CMT Awards backing a plethora of artists with vocals and varying instruments from 2019 until 2021.

 Not only is Tori’s music original, positive, upbeat, and fun, Allen is a true genre fusing genius.
 Tori Allen is making her own rules with music that speaks to multiple audiences from different genres of music including pop, country, americana and folk.
 She has a pop sound that is influenced by funk, country, soul, and ’50s & ’60s music.
 Most people describe Allen as a mixture between Sheryl Crow and Amy Winehouse with a twist of Macy Gray and Sam Cooke.

-Tori is closing out 2021 with the release of her music video for her single “Colors” which has garnered over 150K streams on Spotify alone.
-Tori will kick off 2022 by dropping six consecutive singles through the winter into the spring months leading to her spring tour including dates domestically and throughout Europe.
+Tori closed out 2021 with the release of her music video for her single “Colors” which has garnered over 667k streams on Spotify alone.
+Tori will continue to tour with The Killers in 2022 and you can expect new music drops through the fall and winter including her own touring dates domestically and throughout Europe and the UK.